Count and cofactor matroids of highly connected graphs: Applications

-We can also prove an analogue of Whitney's theorem for the $t$-fold union of the generic $3$-dimensional cofactor matroid.
-Again, we stress that the analogue of Lemma \ref{bases} does not hold for the $3$-dimensional cofactor matroid: in particular, the connectivity of $\cofactor(G)$ does not imply the ``$\mathcal{C}$-rigidity" of $G$.
+We can also prove an analogue of Whitney's theorem for the $t$-fold union of the $C_2^1$-cofactor matroid.
+Again, we stress that the analogue of Lemma \ref{bases} does not hold for this matroid: in particular, the connectivity of $\cofactor(G)$ does not imply the ``$\mathcal{C}$-rigidity" of $G$.
 To overcome this difficulty, we shall use our results on (unions of) cofactor matroids with high vertical connectivity.

 \begin{theorem} Let $t$ be a positive integer and let $G= (V,E),H = (V',E')$ be graphs and $\psi: E \rightarrow E'$ an isomorphism between $\cofactort(G)$ and $\cofactort(H)$.
 If $G$ is $(12t+2)$-connected and $H$ is without isolated vertices, then $\psi$ is induced by a graph isomorphism. \end{theorem} \begin{proof} Fix $v \in V$ and consider $F = E - \st_G(v)$.
 Let $H_0$ denote the subgraph of $H$ induced by $\psi(F)$; note that $\cofactort(G-v)$ and $\cofactort(H_0)$ are isomorphic.
 Since $G$ is $(12t+2)$-connected and $G-v$ is $(12t+1)$-connected, $\cofactort(G)$ is vertically $(6t+3)$-connected and $\cofactort(G-v)$ is vertically $(6t+2)$-connected by Theorem \ref{LYcofact}, which imply $r_t(E) = 3t|V| - 6t$ and $r_t(F) = 3t(|V|-1) - 6t= r_t(E) - 3t$ by Theorem \ref{vconnrigid}.
 It follows that where the first and last equalities follow from Theorem \ref{vconnrigid}, applied to $\cofactort(H_0)$ and to $\cofactort(H)$, respectively.
 Thus, we have $|V(H_0)| = |V'| - 1$.
 Also, since $F$ is the edge set of an induced subgraph of $G$, it is closed in $\cofactort(G)$, and thus $\psi(F)$ is closed in $\cofactort(H)$.
 It follows that $H_0$ is an induced subgraph of $H$, since $r_t(\psi(F)) = 3t|V(H_0)| - 6t$ implies that adding edges induced by $V(H_0)$ to $\psi(F)$ cannot increase the rank of the latter.